JuanParraC/JuanParraC/README.md

 development and control of management models to support the organization, Management-oriented reportability, BSC indicators, Dashboards.
 I like to assume responsibilities and work on new projects that allow me to continue growing personally and professionally.

-Along with this letter you can find my CV in which I expose in more detail all the relevant information regarding my profile.

 Soy un apasionado de la musica y los deportes, en especial la bicicleta y deportes nauticoscomo el windsurf y surf, tengo el privilegio de vivir en un pais con muy buen oleaje y viento